 Before your child goes home, plan to talk to:

-- Your child's nurse about activity levels for your child, how to care for him at home, medications, therapies or follow-up appointments
+- Your child's nurse about activity levels for your child, how to care for them at home, and medications, therapies or follow-up appointments

 - Your child's teacher about homework assignments and returning to school

-- The school nurse about his condition and healthcare needs, and any necessary steps to take to arrange for returning to school
+- The school nurse about your child’s condition and healthcare needs, and any necessary steps to take to arrange for returning to school

-- Your child care provider about his condition and returning to a care schedule
+- Your child care provider about your child’s condition and returning to a care schedule

 - Your friends and family about help you may need, such as care after returning home or help with transportation home

 You may notice changes in your child's behavior when they return home after their surgery.
 These might include changes in sleep patterns or fear of being away from you.